 It shows that the home is well cared for.
 When the curb appeal looks great, people will want to see what is inside.

 When a sweet friend and her husband purchased their first home, I updated their front door entry as a housewarming gift.

 My friend hadn’t painted a front door before, so we rolled up our sleeves to tackle her doors.
 I’ll share with you the simple steps I used to show her how to paint a front door.

 This is what their front door looked like before.
-The walk up to the house, front door and entry had so much potential to stand out.
+The walkway up to the house, front door, and entry had so much potential to stand out.
 The first big challenge?
-Everything was brown, brown, brown…
+Everything was brown, brown, and more brown.

 We dramatically updated their entry.
 Out with the brown and in with the Passionate…literally!
 We used the color Passionate from the Modern Masters Front Door Paint Collection.

 This post contains affiliate links, as an Amazon affiliate I earn a fee from qualifying purchases at no additional cost to you.
 Thank you for supporting H2OBungalow!